liammcluckie/Low-Tide-Surf-Club/README.md

 - There will be two similar font types used throughout the website.
 The 'Comfortaa' font for the headings with a Sans Serif fallback font if for any reason the font isn't imported correctly or a certain browser doesn't support it.
-The font primarily used for paragraph text will be 'Inconsolata' with the same fallback font of  Sans Serif.
+The second font used is 'Inconsolata' which will feature minimally with the main purpose of the use to differentiate certain sections from each other for example the footer text.

  - 'Comfortaa' is a clean, stylish, and aesthetically pleasing font that will tie in well with the styling of the rest of the website.
 This font works well for headings therefore creating consistency without effecting the sites style.